-The premium provision under SII is not directly comparable to the IFRS provision for unearned premiums.
+The premium provision under SII is not directly comparable to the IFRS liability for remaining coverage (LRC).
 Broadly, the valuation on a SII basis leads to earlier recognition of profit from business existing at the valuation date.
 The potential profit recognised in the premium provision relates to all unearned exposure.
 This contrasts with the EPIFP metric, which only captures potential profit relating to future premiums and excludes any loss-making tranches of business under Solvency II guidelines.

-Under IFRS the Group holds a margin above the IFRS best estimate reserves which is not included in the SII technical provisions.
+Under IFRS the Group holds a risk adjustment above the IFRS best estimate liabilities, which is not included in the SII technical provisions.
 Under SII, a risk margin is held to reflect the cost of capital that a third party would require to take over and meet the insurance and reinsurance obligations.
 There is no equivalent allowance made under IFRS.